LOOKING FOR HELP? GO TO THE SOCIETY OF ST. VINCENT de PAUL

 • Thanksgiving: We provide client families all the ingredients necessary for cooking a complete Thanksgiving meal.

 • Christmas: Our clients may receive grocery store gift cards so they can prepare a festive meal of their choice.
 Gift cards are especially appreciated by our clients.

 • Christmas Giving: Thanks to the incredible generosity of our parishioners, the children of our client families may receive Christmas gifts and gift cards.
-In 2019, we gave clients over 150 gifts with an estimated value of $5,900.
+In 2020, we gave out over 330 gifts with an estimated value of $16,500.

 Education Scholarships and School Supplies